gu-dsan6000/spring-2019/README.md

 Azure](https://azure.microsoft.com/en-us/) and [Amazon Web Services](http://aws.amazon.com).
 We will discuss how to setup your account and environment in the first class session.

-## DataCamp

-All students in the course will have access to 6 months of all DataCamp courses.
-More details will be provided in class.

 ## **Required For Windows Users Only**